These tender and flavorful homemade Italian style meatballs cooked in an Instant Pot are perfect for a tasty weeknight dinner!

 Note: this recipe was developed on a 6 quart Instant Pot Duo Evo Plus.

 This recipe makes around 40-45 meatballs and in my family we typically eat 3-4 per person, depending on what they are served with.
 So it works out to around 12 servings.
-I recommend 1 jar of marinara sauce for every 4 servings, or more if you like a lot of sauce.
+I recommend 1 24 ounce jar of good quality marinara sauce for every 4 servings, or more if you like a lot of sauce.